kevgo/tricorder/README.md

 # Tricorder

-Tricorder runs all linters and formatters applicable to your codebase.
+Tricorder runs all linters and formatters that apply to your codebase.
-It downloads third-party tools if needed, and executes them concurrently to finish as quickly as possible.
+It downloads third-party tools as needed and runs them concurrently to finish as quickly as possible.

-Tricorder can embed deeply into your development workflow.
+Tricorder integrates throughout your development workflow.
-Besides general-purpose commands for linting and formatting your files, it provides specialized commands for manual development, running inside the loops of AI agents, or as a pre-commit Git hook.
+In addition to general-purpose commands for linting and formatting, it provides specialized commands for interactive development, AI coding agents, CI, and Git pre-commit hooks.

 ## Demo

-If you run `tricorder lint --show=all` on the Tricorder codebase, it finishes in just 500 ms and prints this (simplified) output:
+Running `tricorder lint --show=all` on the Tricorder codebase finishes in about 500 ms and prints output like this:

 ```sh
 98 Cucumber, 2 JSON, 4 Markdown, 3 TOML, 3 YML, 93 other